TritonXR/nine-day-detective/README.md

 	"update Jan 11" - "(what was updated)"

 # Groups
-1. Cabinets, counter, coffee machine (flipping and fillig the mugs, opening the cabinet and cashier)
+1. Cabinets, counter, coffee machine (flipping and filling the mugs, opening the cabinet and cashier)
 	- Elton

 2. Books on the shelf and stuff on the table (picking them up, pop-up window)